The sum of squares (SS) is the sum of squared distances, and is a

 The mean squares (MS) is the variability in the data from different sources.
 MS accounts for the fact that different sources have different numbers of levels or possible values.

-The F-statistic is used to determine whether the effects of Operator or Part (Operator) significantly impact the measurement.
+The F-statistic is used to determine whether the effects of Operator, Part, or Operator*Part are statistically significant.

 The p-value is the probability of obtaining a test statistic (such as the F-statistic) that is at least as extreme as the value that is calculated from the sample, if the null hypothesis is true.